GLODAL/glodal_learning_materials/README.md

 # Instructions for contributors

-This repository is owned by @heromiya and @ttdan1805 and the others does not have previledge to commit changes to the repositry.
+This repository is owned by @heromiya and @ttdan1805 and the others do not have previledge to commit changes to the repositry.
 Contributores should fork the reposiry for your work and then create a pull request for the owner's review before merging your changes.

 Here is the steps to begin your works with the repositry.